rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-5-in-post-order-rev.md

 ## decoding

-Note that, as above, this decoding algorithm would only differ from the algorithm of the default traversal in the expression that adds the current node as a child to its parent.
+Note that, as above, this decoding algorithm would only differ from the algorithm of the default traversal (POST) in the expression that adds the current node as a child to its parent.
 Hence, no pseudocode will be listed.

 * `.addAsFirstChild()` instead of `.addAsLastChild()`